 What puzzles me most concerning Kamma and Rebirth is how one can correlate it with new developments and findings in modern psychology and genetics.
-I received from Professor F. A. B. Crew, M. D. (Edinburgh) who is a lecturer in genetics the following reply some time ago: (quote) "As to whether or not the doctrine of reincarnation is inconsistent with the findings of the geneticist, I really cannot give you a satisfactory answer.
-I take it that reincarnation or rebirth means the reappearance of the same individual with the same inborn potentialities and therefore, presumably, with the genetic same constitution.
-This would mean that the individual in each of his several reappearances would perforce have to belong to the same species and that many of his attributes would be the same in every succeeding generation e.g., his blood group, the colour of his eyes and skin, his finger-prints and the like.
-On the hand since SO much the other characterisation of the individual is due to the interaction of genetic constitution and the circumstances and conditions of the external world, differences in experience in successive appearances would tend to yield different personalities". (end of quote).
+I received from Professor F. A. E. Crew, M. D. (Edinburgh) who is a lecturer in genetics the following reply some time ago: (quote) "As to whether or not the doctrine of reincarnation is inconsistent with the findings of the geneticist, I really cannot give you a satisfactory answer.
+I take it that reincarnation or rebirth means the reappearance of the same individual with the same inborn potentialities and therefore, presumably, with the same genetic constitution.
+This would mean that the individual in each of his several reappearances would perforce have to belong to the same species and that many of his attributes would be the same in every succeeding generation-e.g., his blood group, the colour of his eyes and skin, his finger-prints and the like.
+On the other hand, since so much of the characterisation of the individual is due to the interaction of genetic constitution and the circumstances and conditions of the external world, differences in experience in successive appearances would tend to yield different personalities". (end of quote).